Skip to main content

 How Is Commercial Clear Ice Made?

 At Block Ice, we use a commercial piece of equipment that slowly freezes water from the bottom up.
-The water at the top is circulated using a pump.
-Our water is 7x filtered using a reverse osmosis process to remove as many impurities as possible.
+The water is 7x filtered using a reverse osmosis process to remove as many impurities as possible and then circulated at the top using a pump.
 Purified water, slow freezing time, and directional freezing: check, check, check.

 The result?